Broadcast of Jeopardy!: Pop Culture Jeopardy!

-A pop-culture-focused version of the show premiered on Amazon Prime Video in December of 2024, hosted by Colin Jost.
-Each game is played with three teams of three players; when a player buzzes in, that player must be the one to give the response, though team members are allowed to confer with each other on Daily Doubles.
+A pop-culture-focused version of the show premiered on Amazon Prime Video in December 2024, hosted by Colin Jost.
+A second season is scheduled to premiere in 2026, moving from Amazon Prime Video to Netflix.
+Each game is played with three teams of players (three players per team in the first season; two players per team in the second season); when a player buzzes in, that player must be the one to give the response, though team members are allowed to confer with each other on Daily Doubles.
 The game features the same amount of clues and same point values as the main show, but in addition to the Daily Doubles, each round features a Triple Play clue that has three correct responses.
 If a player buzzes in and gives one of the correct responses to the clue, their team is credited with the face value of the clue, and then the next team member in line must give a response (if all three correct responses have not yet been given); if the second player cannot give another correct response, or if a team member responds out of turn, then the value of the clue is deducted, the team loses their turn, and the remaining team or teams may buzz in; this continues until all three correct responses are provided, all three teams give an incorrect response, or time expires.

-The format is a single-elimination tournament starting with 81 teams, with an octofinal round (referred to as the "knockout round"), quarterfinals, semifinals, and a single final game, with a top prize of $300,000.
+In the first season, the format is a single-elimination tournament starting with 81 teams, with an octofinal round (referred to as the "knockout round"), quarterfinals, semifinals, and a single final game, with a top prize of $300,000.
+In the second season, the format is changed to feature 15 "regular season" episodes where the winning team of each episode continues to the next episode (up to a 5-win limit), followed by a 5-episode tournament where the 9 teams with the longest winning streaks return to compete against each other to determine the ultimate winner.

 Like previous spin-off programs, players are allowed to appear on both Pop Culture Jeopardy! and the main syndicated show.